Saint Louis Zoo, Art Museum closed Thursday due to winter storm

 ST. LOUIS — The Saint Louis Zoo and the Saint Louis Art Museum will be closed Thursday due to a winter storm.

-In a press release, the Zoo said Wild Lights is still scheduled to take place Wednesday but is canceled on Thursday.
+In a press release, the Zoo said Wild Lights is canceled on Thursday.
 The Zoo is still deciding if they will hold Wild Lights on Friday.

 Customers with tickets to the Wild Lights for Thursday or Friday can use those tickets for any of the remaining Wild Lights days.
 The remaining days are Dec.
 21 and Dec.
 26-30.